VictoriaShalabaeva/Accardo-Lab/manual_testing.md

 ### Hero images:

-  - Each hero image was checked to resize in a "ecstatically acceptable" manner.
+  - Each hero image was checked to resize in a "aesthetic acceptable" manner.

 ### General layout of pages: